vg615/IndivPhaseWork/README.md

 ```
 This is all that's required for Operands detection (Opcode detection is already given).

-Where:
+###### Where:
--WriteB is to detect "!" , which means we write back the final memory address into the base register, Rn.
+- WriteB is to detect "!" , which means we write back the final memory address into the base register, Rn.
--LCBRA and RCBRA stand for Left Curly Bracket and Right Curly Bracket.
+- LCBRA and RCBRA stand for Left Curly Bracket and Right Curly Bracket.
--Hyphen is to detect " - " , since the list of registers can be of the form {R4, R5-LR}.
+- Hyphen is to detect " - " , since the list of registers can be of the form {R4, R5-LR}.
 It converts all input operands to uppercase letters to make sure registers such as "lr or "pc" will be correctly tokenised.

-#### Parser:
+### Parser:

-The parser is built based on this important fact: the syntax for an LDM/STM instruction will ALWAYS have the form of "OpCode Rn(Optional !), {list of registers}" .Therefore, the list of possible instructions is very straightforward and easy to match.
+The parser is built based around this _simple reasoning_: the syntax for an LDM/STM instruction will ALWAYS have the form of `"OpCode Rn(Optional !), {list of registers}"`.
+Therefore, the list of possible instructions is very straightforward and easy to match.

 It breaks the input line into 2 major blocks, which are analysed in the "parse" and "makeRegList" function.